Kartik-ap/Power_BI_Dashboard/README.md

 # Power_BI_Dashboard
-this is power bi project
+this is power bi project end to end